msobanjo/courseware/topics/terraform/modules/introduction/README.md

 ### Creating a resource in AWS

+Before going forward with this task there are a couple of pre-requisites:
+1. Your terraform installation has to be working.
+2. You will need an AWS account
+    3. If you don't have one, you can create a free account by going to: [AWS free account](https://aws.amazon.com/free)

 We will now create a resource in AWS using Terraform.

 First you need to find your `access_key` and `secret_key` in order to give terraform access to manage resources on AWS.

 You can find them by following these steps:
 1. Log in to your *AWS Management Console*
 2. Click on your user name at the top right of the page